thedevarena/Hello-World/README.md

-# Code Snippets Repository
+# Hello World

-Welcome to our code snippets repository!
+Welcome to our repository!
 This repository is a collection of code snippets in various programming languages.
 We welcome contributions from the community in any language!

 ## Contributing